hiddentao/zip-json/.devdocs/implementation.md

 ### Glob Pattern Processing

-Glob patterns are processed using the `fast-glob` library with custom normalization:
+Glob patterns are processed using the `glob` library with custom normalization:

 ```typescript
 // Pattern normalization